History of the Slovak language: Czechoslovakia (1918–1939)

 With the establishment of Czechoslovakia in 1918, Slovak became an official language for the first time in history along with Czech.
 The Czechoslovak Constitution of 1920 and the constitutional law on minorities which was adopted alongside the constitution on the same day established the Czechoslovak language as an official language Since the Czechoslovak language did not exist, the law recognized its two variants, Czech and Slovak.
 Czech was usually used in administration in the Czech lands; Slovak, in Slovakia.
 In practice, the position of languages was not equal.
 Along with political reasons, this situation was caused by a different historical experience and numerous Czech teachers and clerks in Slovakia, who helped to restore the educational system and administration because Slovaks educated in Slovak were missing.

 In 1931, the Matica slovenská published a new standard Slovak prepared by Czech linguist Václav Vážný, the head of the Department of Linguistics of Matica.
 In contrast with older works including those published in Czechoslovakia, the standard had an official character and was approved and recommended by the Ministry of Education led by Slovak minister Ivan Dérer.
 The standard was inspired by the official ideology of Czechoslovakism and tried to align both languages by the codification of numerous Czech words and forms not existing in Slovak.
 It raised negative reactions, and the board of Matica promised its revision.
 Although a new official standard was not published before the breakup of Czechoslovakia in 1939, a new standard of Matica was used along with Vážný's standard.

+Slovak Spelling Reform in the 1953

+A major reform of Slovak spelling took place in 1953 with the publication of new Rules of Slovak Orthography, which came into force in 1954.
+The reform aimed to simplify and standardize spelling and bring it closer to pronunciation.
+One important change was replacing older past-tense endings such as -ly with -li (e.g. ženy robily, deti boly changed to ženy robili, deti boli.).
+Rules for prefixes and prepositions such as s-/z- were also revised.

-Czechoslovakia (1945–1992)
+Czechoslovakia (1959–1992)

 The six-volume Slovník slovenského jazyka (Slovak Dictionary, SSJ) was written during 1959–1968.
 The federalization of Czechoslovakia in 1968 confirmed equal rights for Slovak and Czech in the Socialist Republic of Czechoslovakia and later the Fifth Republic of Czechoslovakia.